2 Generalized Linear Models

 canonical link function

 The one link function that translates the linear predictor to the mean of the outcome.
-For the Poisson distribution, this is the logarithm: \(\log(\lambda)\)
+For the Poisson distribution, this is the natural logarithm: \(\log(\lambda)\)

 \(\eta\) — linear predictor